lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

     ant -DtestFilter="image"
     ant -DtestFilter="mysql,oracle"

+**testLabels** allows you to filter tests by their assigned labels.

+    ant -DtestLabels="s3"
+    ant -DtestFilter="mysql,orm"

 **deployLco** automates the deployment of a new `.lco` build to a local Lucee install's deploy directory

 	ant quick -DdeployLco="C:\lucee\tomcat\lucee-server\deploy"